athrawes/aml/lib/System/Control/Thenable.docs.md

 then: M<A> -> (A -> M<B>) -> M<B>
 ```

-A method which allowes chaining functions which return instances of the
+A method which allows chaining functions which return instances of the
 current type.

 ```aml